-Dr. Lynn Friedman, FABP, a clinical psychologist in DC (actually, steps from the DC border on the Maryland side) offers psychodynamic therapy, psychoanalysis, couple’s counseling, career & executive counseling and clinical supervision and consultation.
+Dr. Lynn Friedman, FABP, is a psychoanalyst, psychologist in Washington DC (actually, steps from the DC border on the Maryland side).
+She offers: psychodynamic therapy, psychoanalysis, couple’s counseling, career & executive coaching and clinical supervision and consultation.
 Also, she is a Board Certified, Psychoanalyst, a Supervising and Training Analyst, a certified, Master Career Counselor and a Johns Hopkins faculty member ).
-If you’d like to make an appointment, feel free to give her a call: 301.656.9650.
+To make an appointment, feel free to call: 301.656.9650.

-Psychoanalysis can be useful in addressing pervasive difficulties with: relationships, anxiety, depression, a lack of confidence, low self-esteem, fear of abandonment, trouble with intimacy, uncertainty around identity, fear of adulthood, writer’s block, workplace dissatisfaction, workaholism and related areas.
+Psychoanalysis can be useful in addressing pervasive difficulties.
+For example it can help with: relationships, anxiety, depression, a lack of confidence, low self-esteem, fear of abandonment, trouble with intimacy, uncertainty around identity, fear of adulthood, writer’s block, workplace dissatisfaction, workaholism and related difficulties.

 Even sophisticated laypeople sometimes imagine that psychoanalysis is for the most troubled of individuals.
 This is, patently, untrue.
 Rather, in order to undergo a psychoanalysis, an individual must be relatively sturdy.
 However, often, at the beginning of treatment, they may not recognize their inner strength.